LedgerHQ/ledger-live/apps/ledger-live-desktop/README.md

 For a smooth and quick integration:

 - See the developers’ documentation on the [Developer Portal](https://developers.ledger.com/docs/coin/general-process/) and
-- Go on [Discord]((https://developers.ledger.com/discord-pro/)) to chat with developper support and the developper community.
+- Go on [Discord]((https://developers.ledger.com/discord-pro/)) to chat with developer support and the developer community.

 ---